Dumping Variables

 Debugger::$dumpTheme = 'dark';

-You can also change the nesting depth by Debugger::$maxDepth and displayed strings length by Debugger::$maxLength.
-Naturally, lower values accelerate Tracy rendering.
+You can also change the nesting depth using Debugger::$maxDepth and the length of displayed strings using Debugger::$maxLength.
+Naturally, lower values speed up rendering.

 Debugger::$maxDepth = 2; // default: 3